Dublin Oldschool: Plot

-Jason is a wannabe DJ in Dublin who is addicted to narcotics.
+Jason is an aspiring DJ in Dublin who is addicted to narcotics.
 He later meets his brother Daniel, an educated heroin addict without a home.
 The two men reconnect during a weekend.
 Jason continually runs into his double, who has his phone.
 He attempts to connect with this seemingly secondary self, but is consistently thwarted in his efforts.
 At the end of the play, time doubles back on itself, and Jason seems to be reliving the day again.